Best Minimalist & Low Heel-Drop Running Shoes 2023

 £130.00

-There are several things to consider before you start to run in minimalist running trainers, such as: do you land on your heels, do you over-pronate, and just how minimal do you want to go?
-It's really a good idea to visit your local specialist running store, try on a variety of shoes, discuss your needs and get advice from qualified staff.
+There are several things to consider before making the decision to run in minimalist running shoes.
+Do you land on your heels? do you over-pronate? and just how minimal do you want to go?
+If possible, it's really a good idea to visit us, try on a variety of shoes, discuss your needs and get advice from qualified staff.
+Did you know more than 50% of runners are heel strikers?

 What if my feet over-pronate?

-If you've had natural or video gait analysis from a specialist running store and been advised that you over-pronate, then you need to be aware that the transition is going to take longer and require a mixture of patience and listening to your body.
+If you've had an in-store or online gait analysis from a specialist running store and been advised that you over-pronate, then you need to be aware that the transition is going to take longer and require a mixture of patience and listening to your body.
+What happens when you you're overpronating, is effectively the surrounding muscles, tendons and ligaments that would normally support the arches have become weakened, this eventually could lead to strains and pain to the foot and leg.

-If you work on core muscle strengthening, especially glutes, as part of your transitioning process, usually your rate of over-pronation will lessen.
-With the really minimal shoes, over time the muscles and tendons in your feet will strengthen, and as the calves strengthen they will work harder to support you.
+Get into a habit of strenghtening and stretching the areas around the foot.
+Over time the muscles and tendons in your feet will strengthen, and as the calves strengthen they will work harder to support you.

-If you try to continue your training as usual with a new minimal running shoe, the chances are things won’t go well.
-The lower the heel drop / the more minimal in cushioning, the more time you’ll need for your body to readjust.
+If you try to continue your training as usual with a new minimal running shoe, the chances are things won't go well.
+The lower the heel drop and the more minimal in cushioning, the more time you'll need for your body to readjust.
+Read here for more useful tips on how to transition.

-Firstly everyone's different, what works for your mate won't necessarily work for you.
-Virtually everyone can benefit from using Barefoot / Minimalist shoes for walking, even if running proves too much of a challenge – feet will strengthen and become more flexible and that'll have a good effect on posture.
+Your body is clever in showing you signs when it's under stressed or not.
+Firstly everyone's different, what works for your friend won't necessarily work for you.
+Virtually everyone can benefit from using barefoot / minimalist shoes for walking and running.
 How far you can take your minimalist running – that's something that you'll discover along the way.
-It largely depends on how minimal you go – most will be able to run long distances in the more cushioned models.
+It largely depends on how minimal you decide to go, and equally understanding your body and your foot strike will be most beneficial.

-There's no right or wrong about traditional road running shoes versus Minimalist running shoes.
-If you like the idea of trying something different then give it a go, it can be fun and liven up your training.
+There's no right or wrong about traditional road running shoes versus minimalist running shoes.
+If you like the idea of trying something different then give it a go, but listen to your body!

 Last word